IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 The 'File' menu provides access to a bar chart.
 The information displayed is a collation of students by their country of birth and ranked by the top 10 with the highest average grade score.

 ### #2_search
-The central results table updates dynamically as the user enters a query.
+The central results table updates dynamically as the user enters a search query in the teext field located top left.
 Less relevant results are removed when the system is highly confident in the match accuracy (100% fuzzy search match).
 By default, searches are conducted on:
 - student_id
 - first_name